arcus/education_modules/directories_and_file_paths/directories_and_file_paths.md

 ********************************
 <div class = "answer">

-Directories are often called folders, because the file system on your computer is similar to a physical filing systems, where files are contained in folders.
+Directories are often called folders, because the file system on your computer is similar to a physical filing system, where files are contained in folders.
 A drive is a physical device where information is stored, and a volume is where the user interacts with the stored information (this is where the directory system is located).

 </div>
 ********************************